api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 - making pull requests
 - proposing features

-Marketeers, creatives and community builders can contribute to DAO subteams with ad-hoc projects or to support areas that are lacking focus.
-The challenge here is accurately scoping, forming a brief and then delivering in alignment with the core contributors.
+Marketers, creatives and community builders can contribute to DAO subteams with ad-hoc projects or to support areas that are lacking focus.
+The challenge here is accurately scoping, forming a brief proposed solution method, and then delivering in alignment with other involved contributors.

-Regardless of the contributors skill API3's vision is for participation to be as frictionless as possible.
+Regardless of the contributor's skill, API3's vision is for participation to be as frictionless as possible.
 To support this, we provide the below framework as modules for contributors to engage with.
 We appreciate the individual nature of contribution and these frameworks are flexible, but we ask for those seeking to